Butterfly Animal Symbolism and Butterfly Meaning

 This unwavering acceptance of her metamorphosis is also symbolic of faith.
 Here the butterfly beckons us to keep our faith as we undergo transitions in our lives.
 She understands that our toiling, fretting and anger are useless against the turning tides of nature – she asks us to recognize the same.

-Interestingly, in many cultures the butterfly is associated with the soul - further linking our animal symbolism of faith with the butterfly.
+Animal symbolism is a big deal in cultural identity.
+And the butterfly makes important appearances on the stage of human beliefs and understanding.
+Interestingly, in many cultures the butterfly isassociated with the soul – further linking our meaning of faith with the butterfly.

 In Greek myth, Psyche (which literally translates to mean “soul”) is represented in the form of a butterfly.
 Befittingly, Psyche is forever linked with love as she and Eros (the Greek god of love, also known in Roman myth as Cupid) shared an endlessly passionate bond together – both hopelessly in love with the other.